Books

 Outside of the Box

 I was reading an article online last week and came across an interesting job interview question for one of my clients that dealt with thinking outside of the box.
-I know you’ve heard that phrase over and over, so it is not new, but I wonder why so many seem to stay in their boxes instead of moving forward, sideward or upwards in life?
+I know you’ve heard that phrase over and over, so it is not new, but I wonder why so many seem to stay in their boxes instead of moving forward, sideward, or upwards in life.
 Is it because they are so comfortable in the rut of sameness?
 Or have they ground their wheels so deep into the mud that they can never get out and go anywhere interesting?
 You’re familiar with

 Read More »